kwshi/slick/docs/tutorial.md

 \x -> \y -> x
 ```

-There are two ways to read this: the simpler way is as a function that takes two
+This syntax looks a little weird, but it defines a function that takes two
-arguments, `x` and `y`, and returns `x`, ignoring `y`.

-The more complicated, but technically correct way is as a function which takes
-`x` and _returns_ a function `\y -> x`, which ignores its `y` and gives back the
-original `x`.
-If that sounds weird, just don't think about it.
+arguments, `x`, and `y`.
+It returns only `x`.
+Remember, this is an anonymous
+function, so its body is simply an expression that evaluated to a value.

 Here's how we give multiple arguments

 ```
-slick> ((\x -> \y -> x) 1) 2
+slick> (\x -> \y -> x) 1 2
 1 : Int
 ```

-This syntax looks a lot weirder, and it's because of the technically correct way
+This might seem a little weird to you, especially the syntax for defnining the
-to interpret taking multiple arguments.
-Fortunately, there's a simpler way to
+function.
+Fortunately, there's a simpler way to take multiple arguments in
-take multiple arguments in Slick!
+Slick!

 ## Introducing: records